-Have you ever felt that your PTA was an ATM for your school principal and teachers?
-Have you ever felt like your principal thought your PTA budges was his or her discretionary spending fund?
+Have you ever felt that your PTA was an ATM for your school's principal and teachers?
+Have you ever felt like your principal thought your PTA's budget was his or her discretionary spending fund?
 Do you get requests from teachers and school staff to fund certain projects and items that really ought to be part of the school budget?

 You’re not alone.
-PTAs frequently turn over their funds to school administration for such basics as books, equipment, and maintenance, not to mention extras, such as playground equipment and vending machines.
-The customs that have developed between PTAs and schools have blurred the line about what PTAs are; what vision, mission, and purposes we follow; and how our funds should be used.
+PTAs frequently turn over their funds to school administration for such basics as books, equipment and maintenance, not to mention extras, such as playground equipment and vending machines.
+The relationships that have developed between PTAs and schools have blurred the line about what PTAs are; what vision, mission and purposes we follow; and how our funds should be used.

-PTA’s vision is making every child's potential a reality.
-PTA’s mission is to be
+Every PTA’s vision is making every child's potential a reality.
+Our mission is to be:

-• A relevant resource for families and communities, and
+- A relevant resource for families and communities

 PTA’s purposes, or historical goals are as follows:

-• To promote the welfare of the children and youth in home, school, community, and place of worship
+- To promote the welfare of children and youth in homes, schools, communities and places of worship

-• To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education
+- To develop between educators and the general public united efforts that will secure for all children and youth the highest advantages in physical, mental, social and spiritual education

 How PTAs work

-The national PTA organization is a separate legal entity having both a Federal tax number (FEIN) and IRS 501(c)3 exempt status.
+- National PTA is a separate legal entity having both a federal tax number (FEIN) and IRS 501(c)3 exempt status.

 What PTAs are not

-PTAs are not an additional funding resource for goods, services, and payroll for public schools.
+- PTAs are not an additional funding sources for goods, services and payroll for public schools.
 School funds should be supplied by governmental entities.
 PTAs advocate for the adequate funding of schools from governmental sources.
 They do not replace funds not supplied by governments.
 Therefore, supplies purchased using PTA funds should be given directly to children, not to teachers.

 Remember who we are

-If your school board, principal, or teachers assume control of your PTA’s budget as though it were their own, just say “no.” Remember that PTA doesn’t work for the school—it works on behalf of children and families.
+If your school board, principal or teachers try to assume control of your PTA’s budget as though it were their own, just say “no.” Remember that PTA doesn’t work for the school—it works on behalf of children and families.